wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 .. important::.
 Teams planning on using the tool on a machine without the 2020 WPILib suite installed, will need a copy of Java installed.
 This can be downloaded `here <https://adoptopenjdk.net/archive.html?variant=openjdk11&jvmVariant=hotspot>`__.
 Due to a :ref:`Known Issue <docs/yearly-overview/known-issues:Failed to change IP Address in Radio Configuration>` it is recommended to install version 11.0.10.

+.. todo:: update this note when first releases fixed radio utility

 The FRC Radio Configuration Utility requires administrator privileges to configure the network settings on your machine.
 The program should request the necessary privileges automatically (may require a password if run from a non-administrator account), but if you are having trouble, try running it from an administrator account.

 Download the latest FRC Radio Configuration Utility Installer from the following links: